Disentangling generalization and memorization in large language models using chess: Framework validity and scope

 Our \gls{acr:ood} positions are generated via random placement to maximize distance from the training manifold.
 This generation process introduces specific structural biases that warrant clarification: proficient human play relies on a synergy of \textbf{strategy} (often termed \textit{positional play} in domain literature, focusing on long-term planning and static evaluation) and \textbf{tactics} (immediate calculation of concrete variations).
 Due to their randomized nature, our \gls{acr:ood} positions often assess tactical ability rather than strategical prowess.
 They frequently lack standard pawn skeletons, or King safety norms typical of human games.
-Consequently, they often appear chaotic or absurd to a human expert.

-While unnatural relative to human play, we argue that this tactical focus is an essential design choice for effectively isolating fluid intelligence.
-Strategic positions almost always structurally resemble known games (opening theory or endgame tablebases), making them highly susceptible to memorization (crystallized intelligence).
+While unnatural relative to human play, we argue that this tactical focus is an essential design choice for effectively isolating generalization.
+Strategic positions almost always structurally resemble known games, making them highly susceptible to memorization.
 By forcing the model to solve positions that break standard heuristic patterns, we test its ability to process the syntax and rules of the game to derive a solution from first principles.
 In a formal system like chess, when pattern matching is precluded, calculation becomes the primary proxy for fluid reasoning.
-Consequently, a performance collapse in these positions indicates a fundamental limitation in adaptive reasoning: the model fails not because the position is absurd, but because it lacks the capacity to generalize its knowledge of rules to novel contexts outside its training distribution.
+Consequently, a performance collapse these positions indicates a fundamental limitation in adaptive reasoning: the model fails not because the position is absurd, but because it lacks the capacity to generalize its knowledge of rules to novel contexts outside its training distribution.

+This limitation stands in stark contrast to human capabilities.
+While human players also rely heavily on structural chunking and heuristic intuition---which are largely inapplicable in \gls{acr:ood} positions---they retain the ability to consistently identify legal moves and calculate local tactics in \emph{any} position.
+The \glspl{acr:llm}' failure in \gls{acr:ood} settings, highlighted not just by a very high ACPL but by a catastrophic spike in illegal moves, demonstrates an inability to fall back on fundamental rule adherence.
+This underscores a critical deficit in the foundational components of formal fluid reasoning.